-Maybe the best named hike in Arizona and the area is filled with mystique and lore.
+It is also maybe the best named hike in Arizona, not to mention the area is filled with mystique and lore.
 Legend has it minors were on an expedition to mine gold in the area and they were ambushed and killed by Apache Indians.
-As you know if you have been out to the Superstition Mountains there is the old mining ghost town, where you can learn more about the area and explore some of the areas history.
+As you know if you have been out to the Superstition Mountains, there is the old mining ghost town, where you can learn more about the area and explore some of the areas history.

 The hike itself is a perfect length and not too long or overly hard but enough to get some great exercise in.
 You will get incredible views and if you are lucky and time it right, you can see the beautiful large waterfall during the spring runoff.
 You will be treated to stunning views of the Superstition Mountains as well as the valley as you climb up to the falls.